notkohlrexo/roblox-auth-to-cookie/README.md

 # Roblox, Authentication Ticket to Cookie
-  Just a "new" way to convert your authentication ticket to a cookie.
+  Just a "new" way to convert your authentication ticket to a cookie.<br>
   Releasing it because people are selling that (which is or was public).